kayuksel/forex-rl-challenge/README.md

 majority of the extreme movements of the AUD (left) and NZD (right) assets, which

-is the key to the success of the portfolio balancing policy that has been trained.
+is the key to the success of the portfolio balancing policy that has been converged.

 ![](graphs/autoencoder.png)